olivere/mruby-go/README.md

 The mruby-go package enables users to use the embedded Ruby interpreter [mruby](git://github.com/mruby/mruby.git) inside Google Go projects.

+## Status

+This is a work in progress.
+Read the tests to get a feel of what works and what doesn't.

 ## Getting started

 First you need to compile the mruby package.
 It has been added as a